 The investigator will work with lawyers who represent parents and caretakers in special education, health care access and housing matters.
 The position involves assisting lawyers with all aspects of their representation including gathering school and medical records, performing document review, providing observations and reports on schools and classrooms, conducting intake interviews with potential clients, interviewing clients, caretakers, teachers, medical professionals and witnesses, accompanying and transporting clients and their children to appointments, attending school and other meetings and testifying in hearings or trials.
 The position is appropriate for someone considering a legal, counseling, or social work career.

 Requirements and Qualifications

 The position requires considerable resourcefulness, creativity, initiative and tenacity, as well as tact and discretion.
 An ideal candidate will have strong communication and organizational skills, be culturally competent, and have an ability to prioritize and complete many tasks simultaneously.
-Driver’s license required, and if utilizing personal vehicle, auto insurance also required.
+Driver's license required and, if utilizing personal vehicle, auto insurance is also required.
 Two-year commitment required.
 Previous experience working with low-income persons and government agencies a plus.
 College degree and Spanish language (oral and written) proficiency preferred, but not required.

 Position is open until filled.

 Start date is on or before June 29, 2020.